 It is our opinion that reasonable assurance can be placed upon the adequacy and effectiveness of Midlothian Council's systems of internal control and governance.
 Cultural issues within some areas of the Resources directorate continue to be addressed.
+Although

-Although areas for further improvement have been identified the annual review demonstrates sufficient evidence that the Council's Local Code of Corporate Governance is operating effectively and that the Council complies with that Local Code in most respects to meet its principal objectives.
-Systems are in place to regularly review and improve governance arrangements and the system of internal control.
+sufficient evidence that the Council's L effectively and that the Council complications een identified the annual review demonstrates ocal Code of Corporate Governance is operating es with that Local Code in most respects to meet its ace to regularly review and improve governance hal control.

+One se Wieler Danala Millingan

-Grace Vickers
+Grace Vickers Derek Milligan

-Chief Executive
+Chief Executive Leader of the Council